Read More Posts >

 In 2009, Saint Peter’s University Hospital was designated a primary stroke center by the New Jersey State Department of Health and Senior Services.
 A primary stroke center is the first line of defense in diagnosing and treating strokes and preventing or minimizing permanent brain damage.

-In support of our mission to provide quality medical education, Saint Peter's is a regional medical campus of Drexel University College of Medicine, the largest private medical school in the nation.
+In support of our mission to provide quality medical education, Saint Peter's is a major clinical affiliate of Rutgers Biomedical and Health Sciences.
 Saint Peter’s also sponsors residency programs in internal medicine, obstetrics/gynecology and pediatrics that are approved by the Accreditation Council for Graduate Medical Education.

 Saint Peter's University Hospital is fully accredited by The Joint Commission and was the tenth hospital in the nation to be designated as a Magnet hospital for nursing excellence by the American Nurses Credentialing Center in 1998.
 In 2010, we became one of only six hospitals in the world to have achieved this honor for a fourth consecutive term.
 As the “gold standard” of nursing care, the Magnet Award is the highest honor given by the American Nurses Credentialing Center.
 And, Saint Peter's Intensive Care Unit is one of only ten intensive care units out of 6,000 in the country to receive the Beacon Award for Excellence in Critical Care three times.

 © 2015 Saint Peter’s Healthcare System254 Easton Avenue, New Brunswick, NJ 08901